smitche60/reactor-ipsum/README.md

   > Traditional lorem ipsum text is boring.
 Spice up your placeholder text with Reactor Ipsum.

 ## Solution ##
-  > The Reactor Ipsum app allows users to select the type and length of placeholder text that suits their needs, and instantly generates the placeholder text that suits their needs.
+  > The Reactor Ipsum app allows users to select the type and length of placeholder text that suits their needs, and instantly generates the perfect placeholder text.

 ## How to Get Started ##
   > To start generating Reactor Ipsum, simply make your style selections and click generate.